 3. Re-position your newsletter – the Kiehl’s model

 Getting your visitor to sign up to a newsletter simply for the sake of ‘staying in touch’ is no longer a good enough reason for someone to share their data with you.
-To convince today’s consumer to hand over their sought-after information, take the time to enhance and clarify the value that they’ll receive in exchange.
+To convince today’s consumers to hand over their sought-after information, take the time to enhance and clarify the value that they’ll receive in exchange.

-This applies even if you can’t offer monetary incentives like Scribbler did in the first section – value lies as much in elements like exclusivity or early access, so explore what can work for you.
+This applies even if you can’t offer monetary incentives as Scribbler did in the first section – value lies as much in elements like exclusivity or early access, so explore what can work for you.

 4. Recruit your customers to gain more leads – an online eyewear retailer’s way